THE

 Information, Order, and Evolution: The Insights from Wolfram and

 Fredkin’s Cellular Automata.
-Can We Evolve Artificial Intelligence from
+Can We Evolve Artificial Intelligence

 Simple Rules?